GofarP/GofarP/README.md

-# 👋 Hi, I'm Gofar Putra Perdana!
+## 👋 Hi, I'm Gofar Putra Perdana!

 👨‍💻 I'm a developer with a passion for building web, mobile, IoT, and robotics solutions.
 💡 I like to create a system that can communicate with each other using API
-💼 Currently im working as: Web & IoT Developer at PT.
+💼 Currently I'm working as: Web & IoT Developer at PT.
 Ghimli Indonesia
-🔬 Right now I'm learning React, React Native, ASP.NET & C# .
+🔬 Right now I'm learning React, React Native, ASP.NET & C#.

 ---
 <br>